-Those applying for a variance are not the only ones who should seek representation by an experienced NJ Zoning Law attorney.
-Those objecting to an application for a variance often mistakenly believe that it is unnecessary or even forbidden for them to be represented by an attorney.
-This is far from the truth.
-A group of concerned citizens need all the help they can get when objecting to a variance application, because the applicant himself or herself will often times be represented by an experienced attorney, especially if the applicant is a business.
-Whether you are simply one neighbor who opposes an applicant putting an addition on his house or a member of a large group of concerned citizens in a community that do not want a specific business or use coming into the neighborhood (i.e., gas station, factory, Wal-Mart), it is important that you are represented by someone who can argue against the person or company applying for the variance.
-Objectors who are represented by a qualified attorney are able to make stronger arguments against the variance applications and allow the Board to hear both sides of the argument, not just the one coming from the person applying for the variance.
+If you have read a substantial portion of this zoning website, you have likely concluded that those applying for a variance before a municipal zoning board of adjustment are not the only ones who should seek representation by an experienced NJ Zoning Law attorney.
+Individuals and groups of interested parties objecting to an application for a variance often mistakenly believe that it is unnecessary or even forbidden for them to be represented by an attorney.
+This belief is a misconception.
+A group of concerned citizens need all the help they can get when objecting to a variance application, because the applicant himself or herself will often times be represented by an experienced attorney, especially if the applicant is a commercial business or corporate land owner.
+Whether you are simply a neighbor who opposes an application for an addition being built to his neighbor’s house or a member of a large group of concerned citizens in a community that do not want a specific business or use coming into the neighborhood (i.e., gas station, warehouse, car wash, even a Wal-Mart), it is important that you are represented by someone who can argue against the person or company applying for the variance.
+Objectors who are represented by a qualified and experienced land use attorney are able to offer compelling and legally relevant arguments against the variance applications, thereby giving the Board legally defensible recourse to deny the application instead of the board just hearing the evidence coming from the person applying for the variance.

 How to Oppose a Variance Application Before a Zoning Board of Adjustment or Planning Board

-Fredrick P. Niemann and the attorneys at Hanlon Niemann & Wright have represented numerous groups of objectors in front of Zoning and Planning Boards for over 30 years.
-They know an organized, well-planned objection is the key to opposing a variance.
+Fredrick P. Niemann and the attorneys at Hanlon Niemann & Wright have represented numerous groups of objectors in front of Zoning and Planning Boards for over 40 years.
+The firm knows an organized, well-planned objection to a zoning application is the key to successfully opposing a variance application.

 He can be reached at our toll free number (855) 376-5291 or by email at firstname.lastname@example.org.